Unison Metals Limited Completes 1:10 Stock Split, Reducing Face Value from Rs. 10 to Rs. 1

 | Number of Shares | 1 | 10 |

 This 1:10 stock split means that for every one existing equity share with a face value of Rs.
-10.00, shareholders will receive ten new shares, each with a face value of Rs.
+10.00, shareholders have received ten new shares, each with a face value of Rs.
 1.00.

 Implications for Investors

-While a stock split doesn't inherently change the overall value of a shareholder's stake in the company, it can have several potential effects:
+While a stock split doesn't inherently change the overall value of a shareholder's stake in the company, it may have several potential effects:

 - Increased liquidity: With more shares available in the market, trading volumes may increase.